Table of Contents

 - Used in the recovery of acetic acid from aqueous solutions in cellulose acetate and plastic industry.

 Diethyl ether inhalation may cause headache, nausea, vomiting and loss of consciousness.
-If it comes in contact with skin or eyes causes irritation.
+If it comes in contact with skin or eyes it causes irritation.
 High exposure of diethyl ether can cause damage to the kidney.

 Frequently Asked Questions